makerinc/nav-sdk/README.md

 Import it like this `import { Image } from '@makerinc/nav-sdk'`

-> We highly recommend using the Image component in your custom Nav components, it is optimized for performance with features like lazy-loading, CDN caching and viewport based queueing & prioritization.
+Optimized for performance with features like lazy-loading, CDN caching and viewport based queueing & prioritization.

 | Prop | Type | Description |
 | --- | --- | --- |